How to Deal With a Spouse Who Constantly Criticizes You

 Depending on the context, sometimes it is best to let the remark pass rather then make a scene.
 Take a deep breath or a nice refreshing walk to give yourself a moment of clarity before confronting your partner.

 Any fool can criticize, condemn, and complain but it takes character and self-control to be understanding and forgiving.— Dale Carnegie

-Be Aware of Your Choices in How You React
+Be Aware of Your Choices and of How You React

 One our most common reactions to attacks is the automatic fight or flight response.
 To fight is to literally provoke an argument by, say, hurling a barb back at your spouse.
 Flight is disengaging, whether by physically leaving the room, or pulling away emotionally.
 Both responses only serve to prolong the tension between you.

 A better choice to try is what author Yehudis Karbal calls the Pareve Response—a method of acknowledging the comment your spouse makes while remaining neutral yourself.
 It shows you are listening to the other person while taking the time to calm down before addressing the criticism directly.
 These responses are kinder and more productive for both parties.
 They avoid engaging in power struggles and offer a refreshing approach to solutions instead.
 I have included example critical comments below as well as the appropriate Pareve Response.

 "I wish you were more like my mom/dad."

 "I don't like doing comparisons."

 "Where did you get that idiotic idea from?"

 "You're messy.
 You need to get your act together."